Data warehouse: Normalized approach

 In the normalized approach, the data in the warehouse are stored following, to a degree, database normalization rules.
 Normalized relational database tables are grouped into subject areas (for example, customers, products and finance).
 When used in large enterprises, the result is dozens of tables linked by a web of joins.(Kimball, Ralph 2008).

 The main advantage of this approach is that it is straightforward to add information into the database.
 Disadvantages include that, because of the large number of tables, it can be difficult for users to join data from different sources into meaningful information and access the information without a precise understanding of the date sources and the data structure of the data warehouse.

 Both normalized and dimensional models can be represented in entity–relationship diagrams because both contain joined relational tables.
 The difference between them is the degree of normalization.
 These approaches are not mutually exclusive, and there are other approaches.
 Dimensional approaches can involve normalizing data to a degree (Kimball, Ralph 2008).

 In Information-Driven Business, Robert Hillard compares the two approaches based on the information needs of the business problem.
 He concludes that normalized models hold far more information than their dimensional equivalents (even when the same fields are used in both models) but at the cost of usability.
 The technique measures information quantity in terms of information entropy and usability in terms of the Small Worlds data transformation measure.

 Design methods

 Bottom-up design

 In the bottom-up approach, data marts are first created to provide reporting and analytical capabilities for specific business processes.
 These data marts can then be integrated to create a comprehensive data warehouse.
-The data warehouse bus architecture is primarily an implementation of "the bus", a collection of conformed dimensions and conformed facts, which are dimensions that are shared (in a specific way) between facts in two or more data marts.
+The data warehouse bus architecture is primarily an implementation of "the bus", a collection of confirmed dimensions and confirmed facts, which are dimensions that are shared (in a specific way) between facts in two or more data marts.